paulanunes85/hands-on-lab-platform-engineering-for-devs-pt-br/docs/workshop.md

 As you add new features to your application, few regressions may appear, hence the need for testing and monitoring to detect and fix these regressions.

-To simulate making changes and deploying new releases, the provided Function App relies on the `RELEASE` environment variable to control its behaviour and introduce regressions like throwing errors and injecting latency.
+To simulate making changes and deploying new releases, the provided Function App relies on the `RELEASE` environment variable to control its behavior and introduce regressions like throwing errors and injecting latency.

 ## Simulate a new release